rohlem/benmet/examples/tutorial/Lua/tutorial.md

 This example samples a simple random number generator program.
 The state resulting after each section is provided in a corresponding subdirectory:
-- [1-setup](./1-setup) has the number generator repository added.
+- [1-setup](./1-setup) contains the number generator repository in the expected location (inside "./repos").
-- [2-execution](./2-execution) has a single step configured that can be used for executing the number generator program (Lua version).
+- [2-execution-part-1](./2-execution-part-1) has a single step configured that can be used for executing the number generator program (its Lua version) with a fixed string of default arguments.
+- [3-execution-part-2](./3-execution-part-2) adds parameters to change the program invocation arguments, and introduces a run id to make the execution of the program repeat by default.
-- [3-sampling](./3-sampling) has a second step added for copying identified results into a specified directory.
+- [4-sample-collection](./4-sample-collection) has a second step added for copying identified results into a specified directory.
 It also showcases parameter passing between the two steps.
-- [4-build](./4-build) contains a third step for building the C version of the generator program (C compiler not included).
+- [5-build](./4-build) contains a third step for building the C version of the generator program (C compiler not included).
-- [5-configuration](./5-configuration) extends every step by additional configuration parameters.
+- [6-configuration](./5-configuration) extends every step by additional configuration parameters.

 # Setup